-Organizing an awards program can be a lot of work, many tasks to manage simultaneously, and several stakeholders to communicate with; we feel you!
-However, if you aim to increase the quantity and quality of applications received, you will need to add some more tasks to the list!
-Below are the most common mistakes program organizers do that directly affect the number of applications:
+Organizing an awards program can be a lot of work, many tasks to manage, and several stakeholders to communicate with.
+We feel you!
+If you aim to increase the number of applications you receive, you will need to add some more tasks to the list!

-If you care about your program growth, you need to have the right mindset to increase applicants conversion and decrease incomplete applications.
-How?
+If you care about your program growth, you need to have the right mindset for increasing conversion and decreasing churn, how?
 There are two sides to the program growth coin we are going to cover below:

 1. Communicate The Benefits

-Before attempting to fill the application form, applicants will be looking for motivation, so you need to give them a good reason to apply.
+Before attempting to fill the application form, applicants will be looking for motivation, and you need to give them a good one.
 Your program landing page should answer most of their questions, but most importantly, the one question that drives conversion: What’s in it for me?

 The answer doesn’t always have to be the cash prize, although it is one crucial reason.
-But also, you need to highlight the purpose of the award and how their participation would be an added value to the problem.
-It would also help if you mention how non-winners would be recognized or what the program would add to them; it could be as simple as an exceptional learning experience, mentorship, networking, etc.
+Still, you need to highlight the purpose of the award and how their participation would be an added value to the problem.
+It would also help if you mention how non-winners would be recognized maybe through a great learning experience, mentorship, networking, etc.

-When you answer these questions clearly and early enough before they lose interest, you push the right candidates to apply for your program.
+When you answer those questions clearly and early enough before they lose interest, you push the right candidates to apply for your program.

 2. Informative Program Website

-The website doesn't have to be a huge one with several pages and a fancy design.
-Just an informative landing page for the application form should keep the applicant informed and do the job.
+The website doesn’t have to be a huge one with several pages and a fancy design.
+Just an informative landing page should keep the applicant informed and do the job.
 To keep it simple, you can just start with a landing page that includes the “Apply” button, along with key information and appealing visuals.

-A program landing page can include the below content blocks:
+A program landing page can include the below content:

 Remember to make the landing page visually appealing and use your program’s branding to make it stick.
 Just use the right colors with suitable visuals to create a simple and neat design.

-Untap Compete provides a template that can be fully customized to your branding, containing content blocks that can work for any awards program.
+Untap provides fully customizable templates, to quickly build your program homepage.
 Learn more about our super easy and highly customizable website builder to help you build an amazing program website in no time.